 Lay fresh sage leaves on top of each cutlet.
 You can do as much or as little as you want.
-I like to cover most of one side, with about 4 leaves per piece.
+I like to cover most of one side, with about 4 whole sage leaves per piece.

 Repeat in batches as necessary, keeping the meat warm and covered on a plate, to collect any juices that come out.

 Once all the meat is cooked, add white wine to the pan.